Martin Fenin: International career

 After a 2009 defeat against Slovakia in the qualification for the 2010 FIFA World Cup, coach Petr Rada was dismissed along with several players.
 These players (Fenin among them) were suspended indefinitely from the team by the Football Association of the Czech Republic for an alleged disciplinary breach.
 He returned to action for his country a year later, playing in the friendly match against Turkey on 22 May 2010.

-International goals

-Scores and results list the Czech Republic's tally first.

 Personal life

 In June 2021, Fenin spoke about mental health in football and his struggles with alcoholism.
 Fenin, working for the FIFPRO's mental health awareness programme said that "[He] always fled into alcohol when [he] encountered problems", and added that "talking was his biggest problem", advising players struggling with mental health to reach out to someone.